Birth Injury Lawsuit Settlements Overview

 The first step is to file a lawsuit.
 Next, make sure you thoroughly research the costs you likely will incur as a result of the injury.
 This includes medical bills, lost wages from time off work, lifetime medical expenses for special care, and ongoing medical needs.

 Determining a Settlement Amount: The Life Care Plan

 If your child has suffered a birth injury, you may be offered a settlement amount by a hospital representative early in the process.
-It may seem like a lot of money, but you really need to do your homework (preferably with the help of legal counsel) in order to accurately calculate your current and future monetary losses.
-Your attorney most likely will help you craft a detailed "life care plan" to account for these costs.
-Even if a lawsuit is not involved and the provider offers a settlement upfront, you will want to draft a life care plan before agreeing to any amount.
+It may seem like a lot of money, but you need to do your homework, preferably with the help of legal counsel, to accurately calculate your current and future monetary losses.

 The total costs calculated in your life care plan will make up the bulk of your settlement amount, but you also may seek compensation for non-monetary damages such as pain and suffering or loss of enjoyment of life.
-Keep in mind that most states have limits on medical malpractice damages, which are reflected in settlements as well, but amounts may be adjusted to reflect inflation and other cost increases.
+Keep in mind that most states have limits on medical malpractice damages.
+Settlements also have limitations but may be adjusted to reflect inflation and other cost increases.